What Time Is It Montana

 Q: What is the best way to stay updated on Montana's time?

-A: Utilize online time zone converters, digital clocks set to the Mountain Time zone, or check a reliable calendar or timekeeping website.
+A: work with online time zone converters, digital clocks set to the Mountain Time zone, or check a reliable calendar or timekeeping website.

 Q: How does the change to and from DST affect my sleep schedule?